docknetwork/dock-app-testautomation/README.md

-# Truvera Wallet E2E Test Automation
+# Truvera Wallet Smoke Tests

 Smoke test suite for the Truvera Wallet mobile application using Appium, WebdriverIO, and Mocha.